ProjectLegenda/Promotional_mix_front/api.md

 #fail
 {
     "status": 0,
-    "message": "modid does not exsits" # or other
+    "message": "mudid or email address does not exsits" # or other }
-}
 ```
 + Exception(application/json ? http status code)